Jackknife Truck Accident Lawyers in New York

 Frequently Asked Questions

-Who can be held liable in a jackknife truck accident?
+Who is liable in a jackknife truck accident?

-Typically, both the truck driver and the trucking company can be held liable, depending on the circumstances of the accident.
+Liability typically lies with the truck driver and potentially the trucking company, depending on the circumstances leading to the accident.

-Key evidence includes driver logs, vehicle maintenance records, and any available video footage from the accident scene.
+Key evidence includes skid marks, vehicle data, eyewitness testimonies, and any available video footage from the accident scene.

 In New York, you generally have three years from the date of the accident to file a personal injury claim.